Horizon Europe is an EU research and innovation programme. It has a budget of €95.5 billion and runs until 2027.

 If the delay to the UK’s association continues, the UK government has confirmed successful Horizon Europe applicants will receive funding from UKRI regardless of the outcome of the UK’s efforts to associate with Horizon Europe.

-This applies to awards expected to be signed by the end of December 2022, where the delay to UK association to the programme may prevent them from signing grant agreements.
+This applies to all Horizon Europe competitions with a final deadline date on or before 31 December 2022, where the delay to UK association to the programme may prevent them from signing grant agreements.

 We have developed a process to enable successful applicants to access their funding under the guarantee.